 History of the Great Dane

-Great Danes top the list of the Guinness World Records for the world's tallest dog.
-A recent record holder is Zeus at 44.0 inches.
-In popular culture, Scooby-Doo of cartoons and Marmaduke of comic strips are Danes.
-The breed has also been cast as the titular character in the film versions of Sir Arthur Conan Doyle's "The Hound of the Baskervilles."
+Great Danes top the Guinness World Records list for the world's tallest dog.
+A recent record holder is Zeus at 44 inches tall at the shoulder.
+In popular culture, the cartoon Scooby-Doo and comic-strip character Marmaduke are both Great Danes.
+The breed has also been cast as the titular character in the film versions of Sir Arthur Conan Doyle's The Hound of the Baskervilles.

 Great Dane Care

 Caring for your Great Dane is similar to other short-haired breeds of smaller sizes, but their large stature requires a few extra steps to keep them safe when it comes to exercise.
 It's also important to train this breed from a young age in basic obedience to raise a well-rounded dog that behaves well at maturity.